-Adriana Roca-Fernandez is graduate in Psychology and holds a MSc in Neuroscience.
+Adriana Roca-Fernandez is graduated in Psychology and holds a MSc in Neuroscience with a specialization in Molecular Physiology.
 She is trained in Neuroimaging, Neurochemistry and Neuropsychology and has been involved in several research projects in Spain, Italy, London and Oxford.

-She is interested in the use of functional magnetic resonance (MRI)-based techniques to understand what drives neurodegeneration in Neuromyelitis Optica spectrum disease (NMOSD).
+She is interested in the use of medical imaging techniques such as Optic Coherence Tomography (OCT) and structural magnetic resonance (MRI)-based techniques to understand what drives neurodegeneration in Neuromyelitis Optica spectrum disease (NMOSD) and Multiple Sclerosis (MS).

 My project proposes to trace sub-clinical changes and optic neuritis (ON)-induced neuro-axonal damage in the visual system by investigating the brain, retina and functional outcomes, endeavouring to shed light on the visual pathway structure-function relationship in MS and our two cohorts of CNS antibody mediated conditions: AQP4 Ab+ and MOG Ab+ patients.

 We plan to measure sub-clinical changes over time; assessing optic coherence tomography data and diffusion tensor markers in the afferent visual system.
 Clinically, these findings will allow us to ascertain whether or not trans-synaptic degeneration may play a role in the functional disability in AQP4 Ab+ patients and to confirm that MOG Ab+ patients belong to a non-degenerative entity that is distinct clinically and pathophysiologically from AQP4 Ab+ and MS.